omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 * Individual file encryption.
 Encrypts an individual file, given a key provided by the document key management system.
 * Document key management.
-Allows a device to obtain a files' keys given a password or other authenticator.
+Allows a device to obtain a file's keys given a password or other authenticator for its document.
 * Group membership.
 A non-password-based authentication method for document keys.
+(Future work.)

 Threat model